CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Exercise 2 : Explore Microsoft 365 Apps

-### Task 2: End User Experience
+### Task 1 : Explore Outlook

+1. Microsoft Outlook is an application that is used mainly to send and receive emails.
+It can also be used to manage various types of personal data including calendar appointments and similar entries, tasks, contacts, and notes.

 1. Now login with the newly created user.

-2. Open a new browser window and login to the admin center at https://www.office.com.
+Open a new browser window and login to the office365 center at https://www.office.com.

 1. When prompted enter the username and password of the user that you created in the previous step.